Mekeel McBride

 Mekeel McBride (born 1950) is a poet and professor of writing at the University of New Hampshire.
-She has held fellowships at the Radcliffe Institute for Advanced Study at Harvard University, Princeton University, and the McDowell Colony, as well as being a recipient of two National Endowment for the Arts grants.
+She has held fellowships at the Radcliffe Institute for Advanced Study at Harvard University, Princeton University, and the MacDowell Colony, as well as being a recipient of two National Endowment for the Arts grants.
 She is the author of six books of poetry.

 Biography

 McBride was born in Pittsburgh, Pennsylvania.
 She holds a Bachelor's in Arts degree from Mills College in California.
 She later settled in Kittery, Maine.

 McBride has taught at Wheaton College, Berwick Academy, Harvard University, and Princeton University.

 After this, McBride began teaching in the Master of Fine Arts writing program at the University of New Hampshire and was also teaching undergraduate classes.
 She encourages her students to embrace their own creativity, playfulness, and daydreaming, and her classes frequently encourage combining poetry with other kinds of art.
 For example, to teach students to listen to sound in a different way, McBride has asked students to design a musical instrument and accompany a poem with it; instruments have included crystal glasses filled with water and automobile engines.